 If one thinks about a camping shower, this usually means the one in your RV or the showers at your camping facility.
 Still others might think of a nearby river or just wait until they get home.

 Heating the water can be accomplished by a number of different ways.
 For those who don't mind about a 3 or 4 hour wait, solar heating may be the best bet.
-Another method is a self contained water heater system, and of course you can always heat up water on your camping stove or on the fire directly.
-This last method is the most economical and can also be the most practical if you have a homemade camping shower.
+Another method is a self-contained water heater system, and of course, you can always heat up water on your camping stove or on the fire directly.
+This last method is the most economical and can be the most practical if you have a homemade camping shower.

 A solar shower is a puncture and tear resistant bag made of up to 4 plys of durable plastic film.
-The bag can usually hold up to 4 gallons of water and is hung from a tree limb during use.
+The bag, hung from a tree limb during use can usually hold up to 4 gallons of water.
 This shower has a short hose and a small adjustable shower head for control.
 On average, it takes 3 to 4 hours in sunlight to heat the water.
 When empty, the entire shower folds into a very small package and weighs about 2 pounds.

-The water heater is fueled by propane or gas, allowing the water to be heated on demand from your water source.
+The water heater, fueled by propane or gas, allowing the water to be heated on demand from your water source.
 Most water sources are simple water containers, which come as large as 5 gallons providing hot water allowing for showers up to 10 minutes.

 The water pump is battery operated which delivers water pressure for showers, washing dishes or any other camping needs.
 The water heater breaks down for easy storage and transport.

-For any type of camping shower you can either build a enclosure or purchase a shower tent.
-Shower tents are made to accommodate any type of shower you may desire and can double as a room for your camping toilet or dressing area.
-Average size is 4 X 4 by 7, easily set in any corner of your campsite.
+For any type of camping shower, you can either build an enclosure or purchase a shower tent.
+Shower tents accommodate any type of shower you may desire and can double as a room for your camping toilet or dressing area.
+Average size is 4 X 4 X 7, easily setup in any corner of your campsite.
 Be sure to put down an outdoor mat to help keep the inside clean.

-If you want to make a home made shower you will need 1/2 in or 3/4 in PVC pipe, 8 elbow, 8 T and a tarp or 2 shower curtains for walls.
-The dimensions are 4 x 4 x 6 (box shape)a little shorter than one that you would purchase.
+If you want to make a homemade shower, you will need 1/2 in or 3/4 in PVC pipe, 8 elbow, 8 T and a tarp or 2 shower curtains for walls.
+The dimensions are 4 x 4 x 6 (box shape) a little shorter than one that you would purchase.
 The T's are connected to 1 side of each of the elbows, with bottom of T pointing down from top and up from the bottom.
-The vertical pieces are inserted to the bottom of the T's to connect the top and bottom.
-For easy transport do not glue pieces together, unless it is the T's and elbows.
+The vertical pieces are inserted into the bottom of the T's to connect the top and bottom.
+For easy transport, do not glue pieces together, unless it is the T's and elbows.

-Another homemade it simply hanging an umbrella upside down in a tree.
-Punching several small holes around the center.
+Another homemade shower is to simply hanging an umbrella upside down in a tree.
+Punching several small holes around the center of the umbrella.
 The end of the hose from your water source would then place near the center.

 If you really want to enjoy the great outdoors, then why not try